dart-lang/site-www/src/language/concurrency.md

 {{site.alert.end}}

-As the following figure shows, the Dart code pauses while `readAsString()` executes non-Dart code, in either the Dart runtime or the operating.
+As the following figure shows, the Dart code pauses while `readAsString()` executes non-Dart code, in either the Dart runtime or the operating system.
 Once `readAsString()` returns a value, Dart code execution resumes.

 ![Flowchart-like figure showing app code executing from start to exit, waiting